Made necessary by particular circumstances or regulations: the application will not be processed until the requisite fee is paid

 - The requisites always involve compromise, straddling, being here and there, some of the Anglo and some of the Latino culture, old world traditions and new ways of thinking about them.

-necessity, essential requirement, prerequisite, essential, precondition, specification, stipulation;
+necessity, essential, essential requirement, prerequisite, precondition, sine qua non

 - Example sentences

 - He is a Senate candidate that could use some practical refinements of his requisitely arrogant and academic views on life and politics.

 - Calvin Klein models' faces are redrawn as skulls with requisitely and impossibly high cheekbones.